RedRoSeE-API/WebAppClient/README.md

 2. When you get all node modules, you should start the client with the command "yarn start" or "npm start" in the terminal

-3. When the website is opened it might doesnt work if you didn't start the server witch is in that repository:
+3. When the website is opened it might doesnt work if you didn't start the server witch is in this repository:

 https://github.com/RedRoSeE-API/WebAppServer